 Origin: Philadelphia, PA

-Privaledge was raised in West Philadelphia.
+Privaledge was raised in Philadelphia, PA.
 He developed his interest in rapping around his grandmother's neighborhood in Southwest Philadelphia at the age of 10.
 He would battle rap and participate in freestyle cyphers with other kids in the neighborhood.
 Privaledge attended Bryant Elementary School, Sayre Jr. High / High School and Chad High School.
 By the time Privaledge graduated most of his friends were either incarcerated or murdered and he wanted to make a difference.
 He had a passion for hip hop and rhyming and used that as a outlet to express to the world the issues that are going on in our communities.

 "I remember my big cousin freestylin over the old DJ Clue tapes, back when they was cassette tapes."

 Privaledge grew up listening to his favorite rapper Jay Z, as well as, Biggie, Tupac, Lil Wayne, Nas, Jadakiss, Jeezy, T.I. and Fabolous.
 Growing up on the east coast, Rocafella, Bad Boy, State Property and Dipset were major influences on him.
 He also drew inspiration from the other regions of the country, with Snoop Dogg and Dr, Dre representing West Coast influences, while Eminem and Nelly were from the mid-west.
 His favorite producers were Timberland, Swizz Beats and Pharrell Williams.